yasenltd/neura-e2e-automation/README.md

 - Testing wallet connection using the widget Connect Wallet button
 - Testing wallet connection using the top Connect Wallet button
 - Testing network switching with wallet connection
-- Testing the Holesky to Neura bridge operation (approve transaction only)
+- Testing the Sepolia to Neura bridge operation (approve transaction only)
-- Testing the Holesky to Neura bridge operation (bridge transaction only)
+- Testing the Sepolia to Neura bridge operation (bridge transaction only)
-- Testing the complete Holesky to Neura bridge operation (approve and bridge)
+- Testing the complete Sepolia to Neura bridge operation (approve and bridge)
-- Testing the Neura to Holesky bridge operation
+- Testing the Neura to Sepolia bridge operation

 Run with:
 ```bash
 npx playwright test tests/neura-bridge-layout.spec.js
 ```

-### holesky-to-neura-bridge.spec.js
+### sepolia-to-neura-bridge.spec.js
-This file focuses on testing the bridge functionality from Holesky to Neura:
+This file focuses on testing the bridge functionality from Sepolia to Neura:

 - Testing the approval transaction only (without bridging)
 - Testing the bridge transaction only (assuming approval is already done)